 ‘I thought it was crazy, but I got the job,’ Raptor PR’s Clara Vazquez explains her PR game plan

-Some graduates know exactly what they want to do.
+Some graduates know exactly what career path to take.

-“I had a lot of things I knew I loved doing,” explains Vazquez who knew she loved telling stories and working creatively.
-A job in PR was on her list, but she wasn’t sure where to “focus” her efforts.
+“I had a lot of things I knew I loved doing,” explains Vazquez, who knew she loved telling stories and working creatively.

 Playing the long game